 Infection Control and Exposure Response

 The safety of all students, staff, faculty, and patients is of primary concern.
-Therefore, during orientations for both didactic and clinical education phases, PA students are presented with information on personal security and fire safety, in addition to infection control, HIPAA, and OSHA.
-Furthermore, PA students will be required to complete any clinical site-specific safety or security training requirements in preparation for supervised clinical practice experiences.
-Students must be aware that risk exists for exposure to infection and environmental disease during the didactic and clinical phases of the Program.
-PA students, staff, and faculty must adhere to all established Emory & Henry College safety protocols.
+Therefore, during orientations for both didactic and clinical education phases, nursing students are presented with information on personal security and fire safety, in addition to infection control, HIPAA, and OSHA.
+Furthermore, nursing students will be required to complete any clinical site-specific safety or security training requirements in preparation for supervised clinical practice experiences.
+Students must be aware that risk exists for exposure to infection and environmental disease during the didactic and clinical phases of the program.
+Nursing students, staff, and faculty must adhere to all established Emory and Henry College safety protocols.

-- Didactic-phase students must notify their course director and/or MLFC preceptor as soon as possible of any exposure to bodily fluids, chemical hazards, or potentially serious infectious diseases.
+- Didactic-phase students must notify their course faculty as soon as possible of any exposure to bodily fluids, chemical hazards, or potentially serious infectious diseases.

 - Students must follow the exposure response plan detailed below in the case of any exposure to blood/body fluids, chemical hazards, or potentially serious infectious diseases.

-- Compliance with all safety practices is a not just good procedure, it is also a mark of your professionalism.
+- Compliance with all safety practices is not just good procedure; it is also a mark of your professionalism.
 Failure to observe and practice Standard Precautions may result in adverse/disciplinary action for unprofessional behavior and referral to the Student Progression Committee.